 Angioimmunoblastic lymphoma is a type of peripheral T-cell lymphoma that is clinically characterized by a high fever and generalized lymphadenopathy.
 In advanced cases, hepatosplenomegaly, hemolytic anemia, and polyclonal hypergammaglobulinemia may occur.
 Approximately 40% to 50% of patients may have cutaneous involvement.
 Clinical and immunophenotypic features of our case makes this diagnosis unlikely.

-Primary cutaneous B-cell lymphomas represent 20% to 25% of all cutaneous lymphomas, and can be made manifest by patches, plaques, and nonulcerated nodules.
-The pattern of cutaneous involvement is characterized by a nodular or diffuse, often sharply demarcated, nonepidermotropic lymphoid infiltrates; these are predominantly located in the dermis, sparing the subepidermal zone.
+Primary cutaneous B-cell lymphomas represent 20% to 25% of all cutaneous lymphomas, and can manifest as patches, plaques, and nonulcerated nodules.
+The involvement is characterized by nodular or diffuse, often sharply demarcated, nonepidermotropic lymphoid infiltrates; these are predominantly located in the dermis, sparing the subepidermal zone.
 B-cells stain positively for CD19, CD20, CD79, mu (IgM) or gamma (IgG) immunoglobulin (Ig) heavy chains, and kappa or lambda Ig light chains.
 They are negative for T-cell markers (ie, CD2, CD3, CD4, CD7, and CD8).
 Clinical and immunophenotypic features of our case make this diagnosis unlikely.